Uwharrie Mountains

-The Uwharrie Mountains (/juː'hwɑːri/) are a mountain range in North Carolina spanning the counties of Randolph, Montgomery, Stanly, and Davidson.
+The Uwharrie Mountains (/juː'hwɑːri/) are an ancient mountain range in North Carolina spanning the counties of Randolph, Montgomery, Stanly, and Davidson.
 The range's foothills stretch into Cabarrus, Anson, Union, and Richmond counties.
+The Uwharrie Mountains are what remain of an ancient volcanic island arc that formed around 550 million years ago.
+Today, the range is isolated and a heavily eroded.